Social Work vs. Counseling Salary

 How much do rehabilitation counselors make?

-These counselors earned the most in Maine, New Jersey, Rhode Island, Alaska, and Massachusetts.
+These counselors earned the most in Alaska, the District of Columbia, North Dakota, Washington, and Wyoming.

 Wondering how to become one of these helping professionals?
 Learn about the six steps in “How to Become a Rehabilitation Counselor.”